bahorn/reqtime/README.md

 pip install -r requirements.txt
 ```

+### Timing Requests

-After that, you can setup a test environment for observing a timing difference
+You can setup a test environment for observing a timing difference
 between PHP scripts masquarading as 404 pages and real 404 pages like so:
 ```
 docker run -p 8080:8080 -v `pwd`/test-pages:/var/www/html trafex/php-nginx